2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/customize-edit-ux/input-fields.md

 > [!Note]
 > Once you have that setup, the input field is automatically detected and a user can choose it as a field type in the configuration.

+## Some Background on WebComponents

+1. The WebComponent has a simple lifecycle - from when it's created to when it receives data and can push changes back to the form.
+1. The form itself is reactive.
+This means that your field will receive messages when the value changes or when other values change (in case you want to use other field values in your input).
+1. The API to communicate with the form has a few complexities you need to know.
+This is because the form is very dynamic - so the user could switch languages, and your input field needs to react to this.

+So let's get started 🚀!

 ## Getting the HTML into the Custom Input